Horse Allergies – Causes Treatment & Advice

 Quite simply, the best thing to do with contact allergies is to pinpoint the cause of the allergic reaction and stop using it.
 If there is localised redness or soreness, then it should be reasonably simple to work out what has caused it.

-It might not be the product as a whole that has caused the reaction; it could just be one of the materials or ingredients used.
-You can buy hypoallergenic products or those for horses with sensitive skin that can often help, but you should speak with your vet if you can’t identify the source of the allergen.
+It might not be the product as a whole that has caused the reaction.
+It could just be one of the materials or ingredients used.
+You can buy hypoallergenic products or those for horses with sensitive skin that can often help.
+Always speak with your vet if you can’t identify the source of the allergen.

 You can use ointments and other medicines to help make life more comfortable for your horse if they are suffering with a contact reaction.